jynxora/M57-Jean-Case-Analysis/README.md

 ## 📌 About the Case

-The **M57 Jean Case** is a fictional but realistic forensic challenge created by **NIST** to simulate an insider threat scenario.
+The **M57 Jean Case** is a fictional but realistic forensic challenge created by **NIST** [National Institute of Standards and Technology] to simulate an insider threat scenario.
 A confidential spreadsheet containing salary and identity data was leaked from the laptop of Jean — a senior executive at M57.Biz.

 Jean denies any wrongdoing, claiming her system must’ve been compromised.
 As forensic analysts, our goal is to determine whether Jean is telling the truth — or if something more malicious happened under the hood.